Paramount Network: The Nashville Network (1983–2000)

-In 2001, TNN added off-network sitcoms and dramas such as Diff'rent Strokes, The Wonder Years, The Rockford Files, WKRP in Cincinnati, Newhart, Hangin' With Mr. Cooper, Miami Vice and Taxi.
-It also became the first channel to air reruns of MADtv.
-These moves went unnoticed for the most part, due to TNN's lack of popularity.
-By this time, all country-western programming had been purged from the network; some of The Nashville Network's former programming was picked up by CMT, while other classic TNN shows were picked up by Great American Country, including eventually the Grand Ole Opry, which was pushed off to CMT and eventually removed by Viacom after they did not renew the agreement to carry the series.
-In 2001, TNN began to market itself as "The New TNN", an inadvertent pleonasm in its full context.
+In 2001, TNN began to add more off-network dramas and sitcoms such as Baywatch, CSI, and the Star Trek franchise among others.
+It also began to add new original series such as Small Shots and the hidden camera quiz show Oblivious, with a goal for at least 50% of TNN's output to be original programming by 2005.
+Some of The Nashville Network's former programming was picked up by sister channel CMT, while other classic TNN shows were picked up by Great American Country, including eventually the Grand Ole Opry, which was moved to CMT and eventually removed by Viacom after they did not renew their agreement to carry the series.